kjosib/sophie/docs/tech/vm.rst

 * Actual threads.
 * Arrays.
 (The semantics would be tied into the actor-oriented side.)
 * (More) Useful libraries of bindings, data types, and subroutines.
-* Affordances such as keyword highlighting in a few common editors.
+* [DONE] Affordances such as keyword highlighting in a few common editors.
 * A more direct connection between the VM and the compiler.
 (Perhaps the one invokes the other?)
 * Self-hosting some or all of the compiler.
 * A means to install the VM as any other language runtime.
 * A killer app.
-* Multiple Dispatch.
+* [DONE] Operator Overloading via Multiple Dispatch.
-* Operator Overloading.
+* Generalized Multiple Dispatch.

 Some ideas for bindings: